emilypx/versainfo/README.md

 ```

 You can look at the requirements I had when it worked for me in the `versa_pinned_requirements.txt` file, but everything should get installed properly, I think.
+t
 7. I had to set a lot of environment variables, and I needed a ton of help with that from Claude.
 You can find them all is `versa_env.sh`.
 You might not need to do this yourself, but I guess it can't hurt.

 8. I had to apply some patches.
-It's possible you won't, if you get a lot of errors about soundfile backend and sox backend, you will need these patches.
-You'll see the two scripts in this repo.
+It's possible you won't, bu if you get a lot of errors about soundfile backend and sox backend, you will need these patches.
+You'll see these two scripts in this repo.
 You can just run them as python scripts (make sure any hardcoded paths are updated for you), and I think they will do the job.

 ```
 apply_patches.py
 apply_other_patch.py
 ```

-9. Add your Hugging Face token to your profile on your cluster, which should make a lot of upcoming downloads for faster.
+9. Add your Hugging Face token to your profile on your cluster, which should make a lot of downloads faster.
 I can never remember how to do this, so I always just look it up on the web.

 ## Part 2: Test run
 Do a test run with a non-neural scorer and a neural scorer: